Hennmeister/kv-store/README.md

 Our initial implementation was quite raw and assumed that a new SST File was made every time a memtable was dumped.
 This implies that each operation performed on any SST's loaded from disk could be performed in memory seeing as they do not grow in size.
 This assumption is later relaxed as we introduce more complications to our implementation.

+In order to ensure efficiency, we use the `O_DIRECT` flag when opening a file and ensure that all reads are multiples of 512.

 #### Experiments

 TODO: step1 experiments